rluuy/JPN-Intro-to-Python-BookTranslation/README.md

 Two versions are included in this repo.

-Annotated -> My notes on translation sentence by sentence Collated -> Translation without my personal notes
+Annotated -> My notes on translation sentence by sentence

+Collated -> Translation without my personal notes

+Below is a preview of the cover page and the first page

 ![alt text](https://github.com/rluuy/JPN-Intro-to-Python-BookTranslation/blob/main/translation-preview1.png?raw=true)